slebok/slebok/stories/prolog-fj-tapl/main.md

 Again, there are some observations to be made:

-1. Unlike for the syntax specification, multiple occurrences of the same metavariable in the same rule represent the same (meta)term. @Ralf%CHECKME: other word for metaterm?
+1. Unlike for the syntax specification, multiple occurrences of the same metavariable in the same rule represent the same (meta)term (note that this holds for metavariables representing identifiers and nonterminals proper alike). @Ralf%CHECKME: other word for metaterm?
 Note that "term" is ambiguous here, since TAPL uses it for expressions.
-This can be concluded from %FIXME: what?
-It follows that metavariables now correspond directly to logic variables.
+It follows that in Figure 19-2, all metavariables correspond directly to logic variables.
 2. The metavariables denoted by *$~t~$* etc. are implicitly indexed with indices ranging from 1 to *n*; the use of the same index *i* means that metavariables are selected from the same position of the corresponding sequences.
 Note that this presupposes that the sequences are of the same length, which may, but need not be, guaranteed by the syntax rules of FJ (it is only guaranteed where two sequences are accepted by the grammar as a list of pairs; e.g.: *$~C~$* *$~x~$*, which is accepted as `[variable(C, X)]`).
 3. The rules and their order specify the evaluation order of subterms.
 For instance, for a term *t* = *t*_0.*m*(*t*_1, *t*_2), the evaluation order of the subterms *t*_0 through *t*_2 is from left to right.